programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 My comments will reflect the data in the database as of June 2024.
 Tragically, I can confidently predict that these numbers will continue to increase.
 If you work with the data in the `assets` folder, your visualizations should resemble those in this article.
 If you access the *Post*'s database, the numbers will be different.

-Before getting started, a few comments about the tools used in this less.
+Before getting started, a few comments about the tools used in this lesson.

 ### Folium

 To create the maps, we will use [Folium](https://python-visualization.github.io/folium/), a Python library that automates creating Leaflet maps.

 [Leaflet](https://leafletjs.com/) is a JavaScript library that faciliates the creation of interactive HTML maps.
 To use Leaflet one needs to know some CSS and JavaScript.
 For help with this, see the Programming Historian's article ["Web Mapping with Python and Leaflet"](https://programminghistorian.org/en/lessons/mapping-with-python-leaflet).

 Folium makes it easy to create a wide variety of maps.
 For basic maps, the user doesn't need to work with HTML, CSS, or JavaScript: everything can be done within the Python ecosystem.
 Users can specify a variety of different basemaps (terrain, street maps, different colors) and display data with different markers, such as pins or circles.
 These can use different colors or sizes based on the data.

 Folium has a useful [Quickstart](https://python-visualization.github.io/folium/quickstart.html) that serves as an introduction to the library.
 In addition to these basic maps, Folium offers advanced functions, such as creating cluster-maps and heat-maps.
 This lesson will explore how to create choropleth maps with Folium.

 ### Python, Pandas, and Geopandas

 Python is the most popular programming language ([1](https://www.zdnet.com/article/programming-languages-python-just-took-a-big-jump-forward/), [2](https://www.infoworld.com/article/3669232/python-popularity-still-soaring.html)).
 It is especially useful for [data scientists](https://www.makeuseof.com/why-is-python-popular-for-data-science/) and others interested in analyzing data and visualizing data because it has an enormous library of tools specifically for these applications.
 This lesson assumes some proficency with Python, but I will explain things that might be unfamiliar.

 [Pandas](https://pandas.pydata.org/) is a powerful package for data manipulation, analysis, and visualization.
 This lesson assumes also some proficency with Pandas, although when I do something interesting/confusing/advanced with it, I will explain what the system is doing.